jenperson/tt-tutorial/operations/dispatch_overhead.md

 ## Global Initialization (Minor Optimization)

 It's more efficient to statically initialize global variables rather than initializing them inside the kernel function.
-This won't cause major savings, but it's a good best practice.
+This won't result in major savings, but it's a good best practice.

 ### Bad Example